skalogerakis/CS567/Phase2/README.md

         PlanetarySystemBody is_a CeletialBody & Not(Planet) & Not(NaturalSatellite)

-- A few of the Abox rules in the CelestialBody where redudant so they where commented
+- A few of the Abox rules in the CelestialBody where redudant so they where commented out

 After examining the implementation of phase the below change was necessary.
 The Abox Instances of Ceres